stargate/data-api/docs/jsonapi-network-spec.md

 ## Authentication and Authorization {#authn-authz}

-1. TODO - basically we just use the tokens we have now
+1. TODO - basically we just use the tokens we have now.